Looking for the best crossbow? Well, you’ve come to the right place.

 In particular, people like the familiarity of the AR-15 style stock.
 This can make for a smooth transition from shouldering and aiming a firearm.

-They also have an acceptable amount of power, which translates to reasonably fast arrow speeds.
+They also have an acceptable amount of power, translating to reasonably fast arrow speeds.

 PROS